Frequently Asked Questions

 What do I do if I am accused of sexual misconduct?

 DO NOT contact the alleged victim.
 You may want to contact someone in the campus community who can act as your advisor.
 You may also contact the College’s Title IX Coordinator, who can explain the Hamilton’s procedures for addressing sexual misconduct complaints.
-You may wish to talk to a confidential counselor at the counseling center or seek other community assistance, including identifying an advisor to support you through the process.
+You may also wish to talk to a confidential counselor at the counseling center or seek other community assistance, including identifying an advisor to support you through the process.